 FACT: Floods are the nation's most FACT: Most federal disaster common and costly natural disaster and cause millions of dollars in damage every year.
 Floods cost America, on average, \$8.2 billion each year (according to 2015 data).
-Recovering from just one inch of water inside your building can cost about \$27,000.
+Recovering from just one inch FACT: Homeowners and renters insurance do not typically cover flood damage. of water inside your building can cost about \$27,000.